skip to main content

 Criminal Records Checks and Occupational Health Screening Costs

-1. This course is subject to Protection of Children and Vulnerable Adults (2003) legislation.
+This programme is subject to Protection of Children and Vulnerable Adults (2003) legislation.
 Applicants with a firm offer require an Enhanced Access Northern Ireland Criminal Records check due to the nature of social work.
-This will cost approximately 33 GBP.
-This Criminal Records check happens in advance of becoming a student and may be repeated prior to two practice learning placements the during the 3-year training cycle.
+This will cost approximately £33 GBP.
+This Criminal Records check happens in advance of becoming a student and may be repeated prior to practice learning placements during the 3-year training cycle.

-1. Occupational Health Screening is required in advance of becoming a student (those with firm offers).
-Costs associated with this currently are approximately 35 GBP for initial health screening with an additional approximately 50 GBP charge if vaccinations are required.
-A further Hepatitis B vaccination may be required if a student is allocated a placement in a clinical or hospital setting at an additional cost of approximately 90 GBP.
-Please note this is 2022/23 prices that are subject to change in 2023/24.
+Occupational Health Screening is required in advance of becoming a student (those with firm offers).
+Costs associated with this currently, are approximately £35 GBP for initial health screening with an additional approximately £50 GBP charge if vaccinations are required.
+A further Hepatitis B vaccination may be required if a student is allocated a placement in a clinical or hospital setting at an additional cost of approximately £90 GBP.
+Please note these are 2025/26 prices; prices are indicative only and are subject to change in any given year.

 As part of the registration process you will be asked to provide information so that NI_SCC can assess your suitability to train as a social worker.
 This is known as, ‘Fitness to Practice’.
 The purpose of Fitness to Practice is not to punish potential registrants but to protect the public.
 Each case is considered separately and on its own merit further information can be accessed at the following link.